-Fuel Commitment Summary Report
+Fuel Commitment Summary

-(28) This report was presented by the University Office of Enterprise Services, Office of Business and Financial Services.
-A copy has been filed with the secretary of the Board.
+(28) This report was presented by System Utilities, Prairieland Energy, Inc. A copy has been filed with the secretary of the Board.

 Performance Metrics

 (29) The University Office for Planning and Budgeting submitted the performance metric reports for the University of Illinois at Urbana-Champaign, the University of Illinois at Chicago, and the University of Illinois at Springfield.
 Copies have been filed with the secretary of the Board.